LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 $$ z = a + bi+ cj \;,\; i^2=j^2=-1 $$

 This however leads to an inconsistent algebra.
-Without going deep into the theory, a mathematical algbera needs to be consistent so that we can use logic to unambiguously derive more conclusions.
+Without going deep into the theory, a mathematical algebra needs to be consistent so that we can use logic to unambiguously derive more conclusions.
 For example, in real number algebra there is only one number that can satisfy $xx^{-1}=1$ for a given $x$ because every number has a unique inverse.
 If $x=6$, then $x^{-1}$ can only be $\tfrac{1}{6}$.[^ambiguities]

 <div class="card">